What are CE and PE in the Stock Market?

 Risks of Trading CE and PE Options

 1. Limited Time Frame: Since options contracts have a set expiration date, the investor's window of opportunity to turn a profit is closed.
-If the market doesn't move in the intended direction at this moment, investors risk losing their money.
+If the market doesn't move in the intended direction at this moment, investors risk losing their investments.

 2. Volatility: Variations in market volatility can affect options.
 If the price of the underlying asset fluctuates significantly, the investor may sustain big losses.